BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 ---
 layout: post
-title: "Preview your Android & iOs React Native apps on your Github Pull Request"
+title: "Preview your Android & iOS React Native apps on your Github Pull Request"
-description: "Staging environment for your Android and iOs React Native apps on your Github Pull Request with Jenkins, Fastlane & Appetize"
+description: "Staging environment for your Android and iOS React Native apps on your Github Pull Request with Jenkins, Fastlane & Appetize"
 author:
   name:  Kenny Dits
   avatar: